stanford-mse-125-2025/mse-125-2025-website/assignment1.md

 `name | female | male | proportion_female | proportion_male`

-Explore the augmented data using the methods introduced in class (e.g., descriptive summary statistics and scatterplots).
+Explore the augmented data using the methods introduced in class (e.g., descriptive summary statistics and plots).
 Briefly comment on your methods and findings.

 ## Problem 3

-Examine the distribution of letter frequencies in the names of males and females with four histograms that show:
+Examine the distribution of letter frequencies in the names of males and females with four separate histogram plots that show, respectively:

 - Among females, the distribution of the first letter of their names
 - Among males, the distribution of the first letter of their names